Monday 12 November 2012

 In the last 30 years, their brand of music has fallen from fashion and then been resurrected from history’s retro dustbin so many times over it’s hard to keep track.
 A casual flip through your record collection (new releases and otherwise) will tell a different story, though.
 Younger generations may not be aware, but the sound and style of Arias & Symphonies and Spoons’ contemporaries have been fodder for a new breed of new wavers, and it’s time these pioneers got their due.

 Spoons are celebrating Arias & Symphonies‘ 30th anniversary with an extensive digital re-release: 32 tracks over 2 discs that includes the original album, and the complete live recording of a show at Toronto’s venerable El Mocambo from ’82.
 Deppe and Horne, the only remaining members of the original line-up, will be joined by Rob Preuss for a special anniversary show at Revival (783 College Street, Toronto) on November 30.

 The 30th anniversary edition of Arias & Symphonies is available as a pre-order on iTunes now, before it goes on sale tomorrow, November 13, 2012.

 This entry was posted on Monday, November 12th, 2012 at 7:00 am and is filed under DiSC of the WEEK.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.